LaxarJS/laxar-details-layer-widget/README.md

 The popup will open itself as soon as another widget publishes a *takeActionRequest* event for the action topic *openSesame*.
 It will close again, when a takeActionRequest is published for either *done* or *closeIt*.

-The popup will also observe and manage the place parameter *popup-visible* so that the state of the UI is reflected in the URL and vice versa.
+The popup will also observe and manage the place parameter *active-layer* to open the layer when the parameter is set to `"my-popup"`.
+By using the navigation feature, the state of the UI is reflected in the URL and vice versa.

 ## Configuration